FftyShadesofCode/TrustyToDo/README.md

-# react-node-todo-app
+# Trusty ToDo

-A todo app that utilises NodeJS and React for the backend and front-end respectively.
-It uses a dummy server provided by "{JSON} Placeholder".
-The app has CRUD capabilities which allows for management of todo items.

 # Setup
 1. Clone the git repo in your local machine and start a terminal in the base folder.
 Run the following:
 ```
-npm install
+npm install npm-run-all
 ```
-2. Once all base dependencies are installed run the following commands
+2. Once dependency is installed run the following command to install all dependencies in both server and client.
 ```
-cd api
-npm start
+npm run iall

 ```
-This will start the server and enable communication with the API.
-3. In order to run the front-end run the following command
+3. In order to run both server and client simultaneously:
 ```
-cd ../client
-npm install
-npm start
+npm run all

 ```
-4. Both the front-end and the back-end should be running at this point and you should be directed to your localhost on port 3000 by React.
+4. Both the front-end and the back-end should be running at this point, and you should be directed to your localhost on port 3000.